“I almost fell on my derrière when I saw that field of stones! They changed the path of my life.”

 Christophe had returned to Walla Walla for a strictly social visit, and was wandering the countryside with a friend.
 As they drove near the Oregon/Washington border, he spied an open field littered with acres of softball-sized stones.
 Plans to move to the Willamette Valley were quickly discarded, and Christophe resolved to buy the property and plant a vineyard.

 While others thought the ten acres of the Walla Walla Valley farmland was only good for orchards he saw something different with enormous potential.
 The terroir reminded him of the cobblestones of the southern Rhone valley and Châteuneuf-du-Pape in his native France.
 “I almost fell on my derrière when I saw those stones,” he says.
 “And I’ve been living the dream ever since.”

 That Crazy Frenchman

 Christophe purchased the property and planted his first vineyard in 1997.
 “People said I was crazy, that I’d break my equipment and waste my time and money,” he recalls.
 “But I knew that vines need to struggle in difficult ground in order to provide their best.”

 He called the venture Cayuse Vineyards, after a Native American tribe

 whose name was derived from the French word “cailloux”—which means “stones.”
-In the decade since, it has grown to seven vineyards, soon to be eight, encompassing more than 55 acres.
+In the following years, it has grown to five vineyards, encompassing a little more than 45 acres.